FrancescaRuberto/PDFA-Project/README.md

 - **Some Age Groups Show Steady Linear Growth**: Over the coming years, it is anticipated that the population of certain age groups will continue to grow steadily.

 - **Age Group Variation**: The estimates differ according to age groups, which reflects the various trends of population growth or decrease in various demographic groups.

+### Insights

+- **Impact of Ageing Population**: Forecasts suggest that certain older age groups may experience more significant population growth as Ireland's population ages.
+This tendency could have a big effect on the social services and healthcare industries.

+- **Anticipating Future Requirements**: Officials can allocate resources more efficiently if they are aware of the expected growth in each age group.
+For example, a younger population may require more investment in education, whereas an ageing population may require more retirement savings and healthcare services.